Business Rates are a headache to many, but with the right advice, you could be saving thousands of pounds.

-Many shops, offices, warehouses, factories and leisure facilities sit idle today across the country and it appears many of these may never re-open again in the same way.
+Many shops, offices, warehouses, factories and leisure facilities sit idle today across the country, with many of these appearing to never re-open again in the same way.

-Some businesses have been able to thrive, others struggle on, whilst others who are entirely reliant on their premises for their business model have been decimated and need to get the doors open again as soon as possible.
+Some businesses have been able to thrive, others struggle on, whilst those who are entirely reliant on their premises for their business model have been decimated.
+Needing to get the doors open again as soon as possible.

 Home working, Video conferencing, Zoom calls and online collaboration have been embraced by many office based businesses, in many cases accelerating an already emerging trend towards home working, hot desking, agile working and a move away from the traditional 9-5 office based culture.